 What are your chances of being in a collision?
 Do you drive your car minimally?
 Have you been driving ten plus years without ever being in an accident?
 Your driving history is a good indicator of the likelihood of a future claim.
 If your risk is low, dropping collision coverage could be a great way to save some extra cash.

 Another thing to consider is that in most states, you can get your vehicle repaired if the accident is not your fault and you know who caused it by filing a claim against the at-fault vehicle's policy.
 Collision coverage only applies when you are at fault in the accident or you were involved in a hit and run accident.
 It is one more reason why if you are a good alert driver, you may not need collision coverage.
 Michigan drivers have a different set of rules to consider and probably will not want to make the decision of dropping collision coverage lightly.

 Purchasing collision coverage is a personal decision which nobody should make for you.
 Do not leave it up to your insurance agent, or keep collision coverage because your Uncle John swears by it.
 Being well informed can save you lots of money when it comes to car insurance.
 Do a little research and determine what the best coverage is for you and your family.

-Do I Need Collision Coverage?
+Do I Need Collision Coverage on My Insurance Policy?